 Hope is one powerful thing, my friend.
 Hope and desire are the two things keeping us alive even against all odds.
 If it doesn’t strike you as such, it is the mere reason we survive, simple as that.

 So yes, Obama ran on hope and we all ran for it.
-It was the hope that, in a sense, we were finally standing equal with white people or the hope that he could actually change the system from the inside while running the country.
+It was the hope that, in a sense, we were finally standing equal or the hope that he could actually change the system from the inside while running the country.
 Long story short, we invested him with even more power than he actually had.

 If he also appealed so much to white liberals it was because he was a living proof that America was finally a post racial society and they didn’t have to check their privileges anymore.
 Racism was really something of the past.
 If the highest office was taken by a black man, what more could we ask for?